girishg4t/bhavCopy-downloader/README.md

 ![logo](./public/favicon.ico)

 BhavCopy downloader is a FREE NSE and BSE end of the day stocks data downloader.
-As it connect to NSE and BSE server to get the data it is considered as authentic. it can download daily as well as historical EOD data for the currently configured indexes. it is simple, customizable, public and free, so that any one can download the data as per there need.
+Since it connect to NSE and BSE server for getting the data it is considered as authentic. it can download daily as well as historical EOD data for the currently configured indexes.
+It is made simple, customizable, public and free, so that any one can download the data as per there need.

 ### Approach
 #### Backend:
 It is written in golang which makes an api call to NSE and BSE servers to get all stocks eod data. ones the data is received it is stored in AWS.
 Based on the api request, the data is then send in csv format.

 #### Frontend:
-It is written in javascript react, which allows use to download the data based on there selection, below are the steps he/she need to perform to get the data, default is all stock download.
+It is written in javascript react, which allows user's to download the data based on there selection, below are the steps user need to perform to get the data, default is all stock download.

 1) Select the Stock Exchange from which the data is required eg. NSE/BSE
 2) Select Fund for the particular exchange, currently it is configured for Equity only, in future more options will be added
 3) Select the Index for which the data is required default is All.
-4) One's index is selected all the stock in that index get appear in textarea which is editable so that user can add/remove the stocks as per there need.
+4) One's index is selected all the stock in that index get appear in textarea which is editable.
+User can make changes to the list.
 Current configured index are:
 <table>
   <tr>